 Other tests for Cal State East Bay students to be aware of include the following:

 The State Education Code State Education requirements in U.S. History, the U.S. Constitution, and California State and Local Government (CODE) in may be met by coursework or a special set of tests developed by the College Board called CLEP.
 See the Baccalaureate Degree Information chapter for detailed information regarding CODE requirements.
-CODE examinations are given once each quarter; for additional information and registration, please contact the Testing Office at (510) 885-3661.
+For additional information and registration, please contact the Testing Office at (510) 885-3661.

 Other tests administered by the Testing Office: